Manchester City v Stoke City

 Leave the M60 at Junction 23 and take the A635 towards Manchester.

 Branch off onto A662 (Ashton New Road) towards Droylsden/Manchester and the stadium is on your right after three miles.

 There is a limited amount of parking at the stadium - East Car Park is nearest to the visitors entrance.
-Otherwise there are a number of private car parks in industrial premises as you approach the ground.
+Otherwise there are a number of private car parks in industrial premises as you approach the stadium.

-The streets around Eastlands area are resident parking schemes only.
+The streets around the Eastlands area are strictly resident parking schemes only.